aduud21/heckerbot/SECURITY.md

 1. Make sure your in the discord server
 2. DM me about the vulnerability (Hecker#1844) and explain how to do it and how dangerous it is
 ## My discord userID is 710227418492960778

+## Github
+if you want, you could report a issue here in github but I HIGHLY RECOMMEND doing the ones above this one instead